zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/blade-cli/troubleshooting-blade-cli.md

 echo 'export PATH="$PATH:$HOME/jpm/bin"' >> ~/.bash_profile
 ```

-If you're using a shell other than `bash`, you're savvy enough to change your shell from the default, so add the path to the `blade` executable manually.
+If you're using a shell other than `bash`, you must add the path to the `blade` executable manually.

 ## I can't update blade